XanaduAI/strawberryfields/doc/development/development_guide.rst

     pytest tests/backend/test_states.py --cov --cov-report=term-missing

 The previously mentioned ``pytest`` options can be combined with the coverage options.
-As an example, with the following command we can get the report of a specific file while also filtering out certain tests:
+As an example, the ``-k`` option allows you to pass a boolean string using file names, test class/test function names, and marks.
+Using this option with the following command we can get the report of a specific file while also filtering out certain tests:

 .. code-block:: python